Oracle’s Java SE Audits Under the Employee-Based Licensing Model

 At this stage, Oracle’s tone typically shifts from friendly to urgent.
 They might forward information like, “Our records show that your organization downloaded Java SE updates on multiple occasions in the past year without an active subscription.”

-The involvement of Oracle’s Business Practices or compliance team may be introduced, which brings Oracle’s lawyers or auditors into the email thread.
 While still via email or calls, these communications carry an implicit threat: a formal audit or legal action could follow if you do not address the licensing shortfall.

 Executive Tip: When your organization receives an email about a Java licensing discussion, treat it appropriately.
-It is wise to involve your compliance officers or legal counsel early.
-Even though the communication arrives over email and feels informal, it is often the beginning of an audit process.
+It is wise to involve your compliance officers or legal counsel early in the process.

-How you respond (or don’t) can set the tone for what follows.
 Many companies engage third-party licensing advisors at this stage to manage the dialogue with Oracle, a prudent step given that Oracle’s questions are carefully crafted to uncover compliance gaps.

 Common Triggers for a Java SE Audit